Orange-Power-Ltd/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request is invalid.
-401 | Unauthorized -- Your API key is wrong.
+401 | Unauthorized
 403 | Forbidden -- The kitten requested is hidden for administrators only.
-404 | Not Found -- The specified kitten could not be found.
+404 | Not Found
-405 | Method Not Allowed -- You tried to access a kitten with an invalid method.
+405 | Method Not Allowed -- You tried to access a device with an invalid method.
 406 | Not Acceptable -- You requested a format that isn't json.
-410 | Gone -- The kitten requested has been removed from our servers.
+410 | Gone -- The api requested has been removed from our servers.
-418 | I'm a teapot.
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+429 | Too Many Requests
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.